awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ## Clang Checks
 This SDK has clang format checks enforced in builds.
-In order to avoid re-iterating and make sure your code complies, use the `check-clang.sh` to check for compliance and `clang-format.sh` to ensure compliance.
+In order to avoid re-iterating and make sure your code complies, use the `scripts/check-clang.sh` to check for compliance and `scripts/clang-format.sh` to ensure compliance.

 ## Tracing high memory and/or cpu usage
 If you would like to specifically find the code path that causes high memory and/or cpu usage, you need to recompile the SDK with this command: